Riya-Makwana/automated_report_generator/README.md

 # 📊 Automated Report Generator (Python)

 A Python-based automation project that reads business data from CSV files, processes and validates the data, and automatically generates an Excel report.
-This project demonstrates **automation, data handling, and business process optimization**, making it ideal for **Software Developer / Automation Engineer** roles.
+This project demonstrates **automation, data handling, and business process optimization**.

 ---